Skip to content

 Secondary Applications usually have a fee attached, so it is a good idea to reevaluate your list of schools at this point.
 If you have changed your mind about applying to a school, you do not have to complete their Secondary Application.

 The final state of the application process is the interview.
 If you receive an invitation for an interview, that is an indication that a schools has decided that you are a qualified applicant and they want to get to know you better.
-Most medical schools hold “interview days” that where they bring in a group of applicants for a day that may consist of some or all of the following: Interviews, written essays, the Standardized Judgement Test (SJT), school tours, and opportunities to meet students and faculty.
-Remember, the entire day is the interview, not just those times when you are in a formal meeting.
-Be on your best professional behavior all day!
+Since the COVID pandemic, the vast majority (if not all) medical schools will host their interviews virutally.
+Your interview day may consist of some or all of the following: interviews, written essays, opportunities to meet students and faculty, and more.

 Interviews can take many forms, so it is important to research your schools and be prepared for each kind.
 The PreProfessional Advising office can help you with preparation tips and practicing your interviewing skills.